KL-BSS: Rethinking optimality for neighbourhood selection in structural equation models: Introduction

-This leads one to ask a simple, fundamental question: \begin{quote} \emph{Are existing support recovery techniques adequate for neighbourhood selection in SEM?} \end{quote} The obvious candidates (also widely adopted in the literature) are \bss{} \citep{miller2002subset} and the Lasso \citep{tibshirani1996regression}. \bss{} is known to be effective for support recovery with general random design matrices \citep{wainwright2009information}, whereas the Lasso requires nearly orthogonal designs (i.e. the irrepresentability condition \citep{zhao2006model,wainwright2009sharp}).
-By imposing structural assumptions (e.g. graph sparsity, Markov property), SEM represent a potential middle ground between nearly orthogonal designs (required by the Lasso) and general design (as allowed by \bss{}).
-On the other hand, SEM are well-known to exhibit their own difficulties, most notably path cancellation and its connection with the faithfulness assumption \citep{robins2003uniform,uhler2013geometry,spirtes2014uniformly}.
-Thus, the question is whether or not these added difficulties render the neighbourhood selection problem for SEM essentially equivalent to general design regression or---if not---how to leverage \emph{unknown} structure to design better estimators of the structure itself in the face of these difficulties (e.g. path cancellation).
-Throughout this paper, we stress that we \emph{do not} assume the structure of the SEM itself is known.
+This leads to a simple, fundamental question: \begin{quote} \emph{Are existing support recovery techniques adequate for neighbourhood selection in SEM?} \end{quote} The obvious candidates are best subset selection \citep[\bss{}, see e.g.][]{miller2002subset} and the Lasso \citep{tibshirani1996regression}. \bss{} is known to be effective for support recovery with general random design matrices \citep{wainwright2009information}, whereas the Lasso requires nearly orthogonal designs \citep[i.e. the irrepresentability condition;][]{zhao2006model,wainwright2009sharp}.
+By imposing structural assumptions through the (directed) Markov property, SEM represent a potential middle ground between nearly orthogonal designs (required by the Lasso) and general design (allowed by \bss{}).
+Thus, the question is whether the neighbourhood selection problem for SEM is essentially equivalent to general design regression or---if not---how to leverage \emph{unknown} structure to design better estimators of the structure itself.
+Crucially, we emphasize that we \emph{will not} assume the structure of the SEM itself is known.